dngo/uci-ruby/README.md

 # UCI Ruby

-A ruby client for the [Stockfish](https://stockfishchess.org/) chess engine
+A ruby client for the uci chess engines, tested with stockfish [Stockfish](https://stockfishchess.org/) chess engine

 ## Installation